Batts-ie/Java/readme.md

 Program:
 Gets all holidays from Austria on a user preferenced amount of time and puts the values on a GUI so you can see the days: "comparision"

+![preview of the program asking you what you want to do]https://imgur.com/4dcZTup